amru-tha-cell/Synora/README.md

 ---

-# 🌌 About Synora
+## 🌌 What is Synora?

-**Synora** is an AI-powered document understanding assistant designed to turn lengthy and difficult-to-read documents into actionable knowledge.
+**Synora** is an AI-powered document understanding assistant that transforms long PDFs, scanned documents, and images into concise, structured and searchable knowledge.

-Upload a **PDF or image**, and Synora can:
+Upload a document and Synora can:

-- 📄 Extract document content
+- 📄 Extract text from PDFs and images
 - 🔎 Perform OCR on scanned documents
-- 🌐 Process multiple Indian languages
+- 🌐 Support multilingual OCR
-- 🧠 Understand document semantics
 - 📝 Generate intelligent summaries
 - 🔑 Extract key points
 - 🎯 Identify main ideas
 - 💡 Suggest improvements
-- 💬 Answer questions using RAG
+- 💬 Answer document-based questions
 - 📌 Provide page-level sources

-Unlike a conventional summarizer, Synora uses a **Retrieval-Augmented Generation (RAG)** pipeline to ground answers in the uploaded document.
+At its core, Synora uses a **Retrieval-Augmented Generation (RAG)** pipeline to keep answers grounded in the uploaded document.

 ---

-# 🚀 Experience Synora
+## 🚀 Try Synora

 <div align="center">